kubevirt/user-guide/docs/operations/hotplug_volumes.md

 This will hotplug the volume into the running VMI, and set the serial of the disk to the volume name.
 In this example it is set to example-hotplug-volume.

+#### Why virtio-scsi
+The bus of hotplug disk is specified as a `scsi` disk.
+Why is it not specified as `virtio` instead, like regular disks?
+The reason is a limitation of `virtio` disks that each disk uses a pcie slot in the virtual machine and there is a maximum of 32 slots.
+This means there is a low limit on the maximum number of disks you can hotplug especially given that other things will also need pcie slots.
+Another issue is these slots need to be reserved ahead of time.
+So if the number of hotplugged disks is not known ahead of time, it is impossible to properly reserve the required number of slots.
+To work around this issue, each VM has a virtio-scsi controller, which allows the use of a `scsi` bus for hotplugged disks.
+This controller allows for hotplugging of over 4 million disks. `virtio-scsi` is [very close in performance](https://mpolednik.github.io/2017/01/23/virtio-blk-vs-virtio-scsi/) to `virtio`

 #### Serial
 You can change the serial of the disk by specifying the --serial parameter, for example:
 ```bash